 - Deploy any additional related search code changes to your site.

 Note: Before related search terms can appear on your site, AdSense needs to crawl your pages.
-This process can take up to 48 hours.
+On average, this process can take about 1 hour.
 If you don't see related search terms after 48 hours, reach out to your account manager.

 To track the performance of your related search units: